Mohiuddin Jahangir: Death

-In December 1971, Mohiuddin Jahangir was made the captain of a team in order to take control of Chapai Nawabganj from the Pakistanis.
-He set his camp at a place called Barghoria at the west of Nawabganj on 10 December.
-On 13 December Mohiuddin Jahangir divided his force into three groups in order to attack enemy camps at Chapai Nababganj and Rajshahi.
+In December 1971, Jahangir was made the captain of a team in order to take control of Chapai Nawabganj from the Pakistanis.
+On 10 December he set his camp up at a place called Barghoria at the west of Nawabganj.

+On 13 December, Jahangir divided his force into three groups in order to attack enemy camps at Chapai Nababganj and Rajshahi.
 One team, led by Lieutenant Rafiq, crossed Mohananda and proceeded towards Rohonpur-Nachole-Anupura and Nawabganj.
 The second team crossed the Mahananda River and marched towards the city.
-At this point Mohiuddin Jahangir failed to establish any advantage over the enemy, so he continued with his team and crossed Mahananda and camped at Rehaichar before dawn.
+At this point Jahangir failed to establish any advantage over the enemy, so he continued with his team and crossed Mahananda and camped at Rehaichar before dawn.
 He intended to destroy one of the light machine gun bunkers of the Pakistan Army and crawled towards it.
-He managed to get close to the bunker and threw a grenade, but was shot dead a bullet hit his forehead from another house roof.
-He was shot from a sniper rifle.
-He wore a green lungi & a gray genji & a gamcha around his wrist.
-Pakistani Soldiers didn't recognize him as an officer as he looked like an ordinary soldier.
-His code name was "Tiger".
-His fellow Comrades responded on the radio "Tiger is dead".
-He died at the battlefield in Rehaichar Moholla in Chapainawabganj town.
-He was buried in Choto Shona Mosque premises at Mehdipur where most of his activities had taken place during the war.
-Later he was announced Bir Shrestho.
+He managed to get close to the bunker and throw a grenade, but was shot in the forehead by a sniper atop a nearby house.

+Pakistani soldiers didn't initially recognize him as an officer as he dressed like an ordinary soldier.
+His code name was "Tiger" and his soldiers responded on the radio with "Tiger is dead".
+He died in Chapainawabganj town.
+He was buried in Choto Shona Mosque premises at Mehdipur, where most of his activities had taken place during the war.
+Later, he was announced Bir Shrestho.